ALL DONATIONS AT THIS TIME WILL GO TO ANIMALS VICTIMIZED BY THE EARTHQUAKE !

 Our goal is to form neighborhood teams in mainland China to help save homeless cats, in many areas of Chinese cities.
 We help promote "TNR" (trap/ spay/neuter/return) of an almost infinite number of abandoned pets which usually end in the hands of pet traders for meat and fur.
 The animals have a horrendous life in the streets where hunger, thirst and disease are their daily grind, and most likely will die of horrible deaths in the meat market or are abused beyond repair by heartless passers-by.
 Below you will find examples of cruelty that in a modern world should never be tolerated.
-If you have questions about our work, and/or would like to help, please do not hesitate to contact us: antifursociety@msn.com
+For more information about our work in China, please access our website: www.people4chineseanimals.org

 URGENT UPDATE: 10th March 2008